Pilot-in/PiloPress/README.md

 echo get_pip_content();
 ```

-## Pattern
+## Site template

-You can customize your header and your footer sections using layouts in `Pilo'Press > Pattern` menu.
+You can customize your header and your footer sections using layouts in `Pilo'Press > Site Template` menu.
-First of all, you have to assign a layout to Header Pattern and/or Footer Pattern.
+First of all, you have to assign a layout to Header and/or Footer Site Template locations.
 To display those sections, you have to use the following functions in your template files:
 ```php
 // Header Pattern